Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Introduction

 The integral (\ref{ROGW-d-inv}) makes sense because by Theorem \ref{thm-1.1}, the integrand is a differential form taking values in the orientation line bundle of the $V$-stable moduli space.
 Denote by $\mu:H_2(X,L)\rightarrow\Z$ the Maslov index, and by $g$ the genus of the closed Riemann surface $\Sigma\cup_{\partial\Sigma}\overline{\Sigma}$ which is the complex double of $\Sigma$.
 From the dimensional calculation (\ref{dim}) we know that the integral above vanishes unless

-where ${\rm deg}\ \mathbbm{s}=\sum_{j=1}^\mathbbm{l}s_j$.
+where ${\rm deg}\mathbbm{s}=\sum_{j=1}^\mathbbm{l}s_j$.

 In general, the integral (\ref{ROGW-d-inv}) might depend on the choice of the forms $\alpha_{ai}$, $etc.$, because the codimension 1 boundary strata would contribute to the integral.
 To prove the invariance of the integral (\ref{ROGW-d-inv}), we suppose that there exists an anti-symplectic involution $\phi$ on $X$, $i.e.$ $\phi^*\omega=-\omega$, such that $L={\rm Fix}(\phi)$ and the restriction of $\phi$ to $V$ is also an involution on the submanifold.
-Furthermore, suppose $\Sigma$ is biholomorphic to its conjugation $\bar{\Sigma}$, $i.e.$ there exists an anti-holomorphic involution $c:\Sigma\rightarrow\Sigma$.
-Denote by ${\Cal J_\omega}$ the set of $\omega$-tamed almost complex structures on $X$.
-Let $\Cal P$ denote the set of $J$-anti-linear inhomogeneous perturbation terms.
-Define
+It is not difficult to find an example for our setting.
+For example, let $(X,L)=(\C P^1,\R P^1)$, the symplectic form is induced by the Fubini-Study metric, the anti-symplectic involution $\phi$ is the complex conjugation, and $V=\{x^+,x^-\}$ such that $x^-\neq x^+$ and $x^-=\phi(x^+)$.